Strong Linear Dichroism in Spin-Polarized Photoemission from Spin-Orbit-Coupled Surface States

+Here, we show in a joint experimental and theoretical study that variation of the final-state wave function with energy can induce a complete reversal of the photoelectron spin.
+Based on general symmetry considerations and dipole selection rules we relate this surprising reversal in the photoelectron spin polarization to simultaneous modulations in the angle-resolved photoemission intensity.
+Both effects originate from a strong linear dichroism in the angular distribution of photoelectrons and are confirmed by {\it ab initio} one-step photoemission theory.
+The results are obtained for the surface alloy BiAg$_2$/Ag(111), a model system for spin-orbit effects \cite{ast:07,Bentmann:12.05,Bode:13,Mugarza:15} and spin-dependent photoemission \cite{Meier:11.4,meier:09,Chiang:12,Wissing:14,Noguchi:17}.
+Its electronic structure features a nearly parabolic, Bi 6$p$-derived band with negative effective mass.
+Due to large Rashba-type spin-orbit coupling the band is split into two branches $\Psi_{\rm +}$ and $\Psi_{\rm -}$ with opposite spin polarization [Fig.~\ref{fig1}(e)].

 The experiments were performed at room-temperature and in ultrahigh vacuum ($p<2\cdot10^{-10}$~mbar).
-The BiAg$_2$ layer was grown {\it in situ} on Ag(111) \cite{ast:07,Meier:11.4}.
-The single-crystalline substrate was prepared by Ar ion sputtering and annealing at 750~K. Bi was evaporated from a commercial Knudsen cell at appro\-ximately 700~K. Spin- and angle-resolved photoemission (spin-ARPES) experiments were performed at beamline I3 of the Max-lab storage ring (Lund, Sweden) with s- and p-polarized photons of variable photon energies between $h\nu =8...40$~eV.
-The experimental geometry is depicted in Figure~\ref{fig1}(c).
-Photoelectron detection was carried out with a Scienta R4000 electron analyzer equipped with a Mott-detector operated at 25~kV.
+The surface alloy \cite{ast:07,Meier:11.4} was grown as described elsewhere \cite{Moreschini:09}.
+Spin-ARPES experiments were performed at beamline I3 of the Max-lab storage ring (Lund, Sweden).
+The experimental geometry is depicted in Fig.~\ref{fig1}(c).
+We used a Scienta R4000 photoelectron analyzer with a Mott-detector operated at 25~kV.
 The energy resolution of the ARPES and spin-ARPES experiments were approximately 15~meV and 50~meV, respectively.
 The angular resolution for spin-ARPES experiments was 3$^{\circ}$.
-The Sherman function of the Th Mott-target was $S_{eff}=0.17$.
+The Sherman function of the Th Mott-target was $S_{\rm eff}=0.17$.

-We first focus on the data obtained with photon energies $h\nu =22$~eV and $h\nu =26$~eV, lying close to the expected dips in the Fano profiles (Figure~\ref{fig1}(e-f)).
-Remarkably, both data sets indeed reveal a complete suppression of intensity, albeit exclusively for bands of one particular spin direction as becomes clear by comparison to the schematic in Figure~\ref{fig1}(d).
-More precisely, the photoemission signal of spin-up and spin-down bands is selectively suppressed at the spin-orbit split $d_{5/2}$ and $d_{3/2}$ components of the Bi $5d$ core excitation, respectively.
-This observation indicates a coupling between the spin texture of the surface state and the spin configuration of the core hole, giving rise to spin-dependent interference in the resonant photoemission intensity.

-This notion is supported by the fact that for photon energies off the expected resonance (within the measured range $h\nu =8...40$~eV) the intensity distributions are largely symmetric, as exemplified by the data set in Figure~\ref{fig1}(h).
-Interestingly, the spin-selectivity along $k_x$ also disappears for s-polarized light even for on-resonant excitation as, in this case, mirror symmetry for $x\rightarrow -x$ imposes symmetric intensity distributions (Figure~\ref{fig1}(g)).